 Obtaining a History of the Flux of Cosmic Rays using In Situ Cosmogenic Carbon-14 Trapped in Polar Ice

 Carbon-14 is produced in the atmosphere when neutrons from cosmic-ray air showers are captured by nitrogen nuclei.
 Atmospheric carbon-14 becomes trapped in air bubbles in polar ice as compacted snow (firn) transforms into ice.
 Carbon-14 is also produced in situ in ice grains by penetrating cosmic-ray neutrons and muons.
 Recent ice core measurements indicate that in the carbon monoxide (CO) phase, the carbon-14 is dominated by the in situ cosmogenic component at most ice coring sites.
 Thus, it should be possible to use ice-bound CO to reconstruct the historical flux of cosmic rays at Earth, without the transport and deposition uncertainties associated with beryllium-10 or the carbon cycle uncertainties affecting atmospheric carbon dioxide.
-To the extent that the CO is activated by low-energy secondary cosmic-ray particles, the flux history may also contain information about past changes in solar activity and solar irradiance.
-We describe recent measurements of CO in polar ice and the sensitivity of carbon-14 data to the historical flux of galactic cosmic rays.
+The measurements will be sensitive to the cosmic-ray flux above the energy range most affected by solar modulation.
+We present estimates of the expected sensitivity of CO in ice cores to the historical flux of Galactic cosmic rays, based on recent studies of CO in polar ice.